jstedfast/MimeKit/README.md

 }
 ```

-You can also get access to the original encoded content and its encoding by "opening" the ContentObject.
+You can also get access to the original raw content by "opening" the `ContentObject`.
+This might be useful
-This might be useful if you want to pass the content off to a UI control that can do its own loading
-from a stream.
+if you want to pass the content off to a UI control that can do its own loading from a stream.

 ```csharp
 using (var stream = part.ContentObject.Open ()) {